-- Alcohol this may be retained or disposed of, but is not returned to the pupil; - Controlled drugs these are usually delivered to the police as soon as possible, but, in exceptional circumstances, and at the discretion of a member of SLT, these may be destroyed if the member of staff believes that there is a good reason to do so.
+- Alcohol this is disposed of; - Controlled drugs these are usually delivered to the police as soon as possible, but, in exceptional circumstances, and at the discretion of a member of SLT, these may be destroyed if the member of staff believes that there is a good reason to do so.
 The member of staff considers all relevant circumstances, and uses their professional judgement to determine whether they can safely dispose of the drugs.
 They are not returned to the pupil;

 - Other substances, which are not believed to be controlled drugs these can be confiscated and destroyed where the member of staff believes them to be harmful or detrimental to good order and discipline.
-Where the member of staff suspects a substance is a controlled drug, it is treated as such; - Stolen items these are usually delivered to the police as soon as reasonably practicable, but may be returned to the owner (or may be retained or disposed of if returning them to the owner is not practicable) if the member of staff believes that there is a good reason to do so; - Tobacco, cigarette papers, cigarettes, electronic cigarettes or e-cigarettes, personal vaporizers (PVs) and electronic nicotine delivery systems (ENDSs) battery-operated devices that mimic tobacco smoking - these items may be retained or disposed of, but are not returned to the pupil; - Fireworks may be retained or disposed of, but must not be returned to the pupil; - Pornographic image/s involving children, or images that constitute "extreme pornography" under section 63 of the Criminal Justice and Immigration Act 2008 are, subject to the UKCIS guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (December 2020), where relevant, must be handed to the police as soon as practicable.
+Where the member of staff suspects a substance is a controlled drug, it is treated as such; - Stolen items these are usually delivered to the police as soon as reasonably practicable, but may be returned to the owner (or may be retained or disposed of if returning them to the owner is not practicable) if the member of staff believes that there is a good reason to do so; - Tobacco, cigarette papers, cigarettes, electronic cigarettes or e-cigarettes, personal vaporizers (PVs) and electronic nicotine delivery systems (ENDSs) battery-operated devices that mimic tobacco smoking these items are disposed of; - Fireworks these items are disposed of; - Pornographic image/s involving children, or images that constitute "extreme pornography" under section 63 of the Criminal Justice and Immigration Act 2008 are, subject to the UKCIS guidance "Sharing nudes and semi-nudes: advice for education settings working with children and young people" (December 2020), where relevant, must be handed to the police as soon as practicable.
 Possession of such images may indicate that the pupil has been abused and, therefore, the DSL (or the Deputy DSL in their absence) is also notified and decides whether to make a referral to children's social care.
 Other pornographic images are also discussed with the DSL (or Deputy DSL in their absence).
 The images may then be passed to children's social care for consideration of any further action.
-If no action is to be taken by the LA, the images are erased after a note has been made for disciplinary purposes, confirming the nature of the material; - Weapon/s or article/s that are reasonably suspected to be an offensive weapon or items, which are evidence of an offence - such items must be passed to the police as soon as possible; - Article/s that have been (or could be) used to commit an offence, or to cause personal injury or damage to property such items may, at the discretion of a member of SLT, considering all circumstances, be delivered to the police, returned to the owner, be retained or disposed of; - An item banned under the School's Behaviour Policy the member of staff considers all relevant circumstances and uses their professional judgement to decide whether to return the item to its owner, retain it or dispose of it; - Electronic device if it is found that a mobile phone, chrome book, laptop, tablet computer or any other electronic device has been used to cause harm, disrupt teaching or break the School rules, including carrying out cyber-bullying, the device is confiscated and may be used as evidence in disciplinary proceedings.
+If no action is to be taken by the LA, the images are erased after a note has been made for disciplinary purposes, confirming the nature of the material; - Weapon/s or article/s that are reasonably suspected to be an offensive weapon or items, which are evidence of an offence - such items must be passed to the police as soon as possible; - Article/s that have been (or could be) used to commit an offence, or to cause personal injury or damage to property - such items may, at the discretion of a member of SLT, considering all circumstances, be delivered to the police, returned to the owner, be retained or disposed of; - An item banned under the School's Behaviour Policy the member of staff considers all relevant circumstances and uses their professional judgement to decide whether to return the item to its owner, retain it or dispose of it; - Electronic device if it is found that a mobile phone, chrome book, laptop, tablet computer or any other electronic device has been used to cause harm, disrupt teaching or break the School rules, including carrying out cyber-bullying, the device is confiscated and may be used as evidence in disciplinary proceedings.
 Once the proceedings have been concluded, the device must be collected by a parent/carer and the pupil is prohibited from bringing such a device onto School premises or on School trips.
 In serious cases, the device may be handed to the police for investigation.